-On the cusp of the Jewish New Year, we offer this update on the state of The Jewish Week, with news of exciting plans and a request for your help so that we can continue to provide you with high-quality journalism, and more.
+As we begin the new year, we offer this “stockholders” report on the state of The Jewish Week — its past year and future plans — to you, our readers and supporters.
+And we ask for your help so that we can continue to provide you with high-quality journalism, and more, in future years.